asdiml/ctf-public/pwnable-kr/leg/notes.md

 add r3, pc, #1   @ increase value of PC by 1 and add it to R3
 bx r3            @ branch + exchange to the address in R3 -> switch to Thumb state because LSB = 1
 ```

+Note that branching to an address with LSB set (as shown above) causes no misalignment issues, since the pc is treated as if the LSB does not matter anyways.

 ### Program Counter-related
 In ARM asm, the program counter (PC) points two instructions ahead of the current instruction.
 This is because older ARM processors used to always fetch two instructions ahead of the currently-executed instruction, and ARM asm retains this definition to ensure backwards compatibility.